top of page

 I forgot about our chat.
 Months later I bumped into her and she said she actually did the jar strategy, at the end of a couple of weeks, she had enough to buy new shoes for the boys!
 She was so excited and kept going!
 A few years later I bumped into her again, she said she'd still given up smoking.
 She had gone on to create her own business too.
 She went from strength to strength.

-As you achieve the goal, congratulate yourself and enjoy feeling empowered by the achievement.
+As you achieve the goal, congratulate yourself and enjoy feeling empowered by the success.

 Achieving small goals will empower you to face bigger goals and achieve true habit change.

-Other people in your life can be a source of inspiration too.
+other people in your life can be a source of inspiration too.
 It may work for you to engage others at work.
 If they see you with healthier food, ask them for encouragement.
-Ask if someone will come with you for a 5 min fast walk before each meal, or to go for exercise after work- you'll motivate each other.
+Is there a friend you can chat to regularly about health food ideas?
+Or get together in person and prep together?

 Writing a note to self saying "no more cake" is unlikely to work, since your brain then focuses on the cake, as mentioned above.